gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 That morning, the walled garden in front of the house was a riot of pink and purple flowers.
 Bees buzzed back and forth among them in busy ecstasy.
-Erileine paused at its front gate---the only iron gate in Starboard Town---to catch her breath.
+Erileine paused at its front gate—the only iron gate in Starboard Town—to catch her breath.
 As she reached for the latch, a meaty fist struck the side of her head.

 She yelped, staggering under the blow.
 Strong hands took hold of her